Türkiye default flag

 The UPR Advocacy Report 2025 by the Murat Çekiç Human Rights Association, Kaos GL, and May 17 Association documented systematic violations of LGBTI+ rights in Türkiye, including bans on pride marches and administrative targeting of LGBTI+ associations through audits and investigations.

-A notable examples of government harassment of CSOs in 2024 and 2025 includes the Ministries of Finance and Interior’s freezing the assets of Göçizder (Migration Monitoring Association) and some of the former chairpersons of the association.
+• The Ministries of Finance and Interior froze the assets of Göçizder (Migration Monitoring Association) and some of the former chairpersons of the association, with their closure case still ongoing.
 In December 2024, the court ruled to dissolve the association.

 Foreign Funding